 3. Incorporate them into your communications.Arguably, the most important action you can take with your new donors is incorporating them into your communication streams.
 Even if you don’t have the time or capacity to do more than that, you should ensure that all new donors are receiving your newsletter, standard direct mail, and any other customary communications.
+Always remember to send a welcome email so that they know much how much their initial gift was appreciated.
 Getting new donors into your communication streams makes sure that your organization stays front of mind and will help you improve your retention rates.
 To continue our example from the introduction, this hurricane season has been deadly and absolutely devastating.
 If your nonprofit services the regions affected by Hurricanes Harvey, Irma, Jose, Maria, and now Nate, you’ve likely seen a surge in gifts over the past two months.
 For example, imagine someone reached out to your organization and gave a gift of $100 in the aftermath of Hurricane Harvey.
 Now, after seeing Irma, Jose, Maria, and Nate, that same donor is looking to give again.
 If you properly stewarded that individual following their first gift, you’ll be high on their list for their next gift, and your nonprofit will receive the funding that is crucial to the disaster relief services you’re providing.
 Repeat giving is a cycle that starts with your stewardship services.
 If you already have your donor database integrated with your donation pages and your marketing automation, this should be a relatively straight forward (and likely automated) process.
 If your organization does not have that level of technology, the process is going to require more man power.
 However, the return on investment for retaining these new donors should make it worth it.
 In summation: By adding new donors to your communications, you ensure that your organization and your cause stays front-of-mind.

 While a surge in donations is always something to celebrate, if you have a plan in place for handling the new donors, you greatly improve your chances of retaining those same donors.
 Employ the techniques above, alongside your other donor retention strategies, and start building relationships with your new donors.